We are committed to understanding and managing our impact on the environment.

 In order to support the University’s core strategic themes, the Environmental Sustainability Strategy will focus on the following key priorities:-

-• Priority 3 - Partnership and Engagement
+• Priority 2 - Partnerships & Engagement

 The SHE Department is the driver of environmental and sustainability projects and objectives, benchmarking against similar organisations.
 The team ensure that departments align strategic priorities for the University and that an environmental management system is achieved.